J-1000/next-image-upload/README.md

 Go to the dashboard you need the `cloudname`

-Then go to settings and add a new preset.
-You need to name and you need to set it to `unsigned`
+Then go to settings -> upload and add a new upload preset.
+You need to copy the name and you need to set it to `unsigned`.

-Everything happens in index.js
+Everything happens in index.js in this example

 Add your preset name and cloudname here